Lundalogik/gobot/README.md

     convert me <expression> to <units> - Convert expression to given units. help - Displays all of the help commands that Hubot knows about.
     ...

+#### Testing stalker / activator script:
+Choose an email that recently registered. post this in the hubot (gobot) shell:

+    % Signup from robert.barany.01@gmail.com :se: just activated their :go:-account!
+A new deal with robert.barany.01@gmail.com is ready to worked on!

+Where the first time the email is written (robert.barany.01@gmail.com) is the one that is backtracked.

 ### Scripting